overwolf/detection-tool/README.md

 ## Quick install guide

 ### Windows
-In order to quickly install this detection tool, click on the [releases](https://github.com/overwolf/detection-tool) tab on the ride side of the screen
+In order to quickly install this detection tool, click on the [releases](https://github.com/overwolf/detection-tool) tab on the right side of the screen

 Then click on the newest .exe file which should install it